lookit/lookit-docs/docs/source/pricing.rst

 However, not every session recorded on the CHS platform is one you should be charged for.
 To reflect this, instead of the total number of session instances (which can include someone clicking into a study and then immediately leaving), we tally up the number of “real” sessions in the ways our systems can automatically detect.

-The same tallying system is used to automatically pause your studies if you set a session cap, which you can read more about :ref:`here <researchers-set-study-fields#set-a-response-limit>`.
+The same tallying system is used to automatically pause your studies if you set a session cap, which you can read more about :ref:`here <response_limit>`.
 In other words, the decisions you make about how long to continue data collection will also be used to determine which sessions spend points from your labs point bank.

 Our system will also attempt to keep a correct tally of your sessions (for instance, removing a count if you mark a consent video as invalid or a participant is determined to be a spammer).
 But if an individual session has been incorrectly categorized, you will also have the ability to override the status.
 Here are two examples of when this might happen: